zX3no/Omnia/README.md

 The code is finished however the writing mostly covers tooling and installation rather than the language itself.

-The scope of this project got a little out of hand.
-It was only meant as a brief overview rather than a comparative analysis of every programming language.

 ## Goals

 I've heard good and bad things about many languages before, people often pick favourites and get very defensive about them.